macexx/openvpn-as/README.md

 **Additional notes**

-* Dont forget to forward/open ports to/on you docker host in your router/firewall, the ports can be changed in the webui.
+* Dont forget to forward/open ports to/on you docker host or in your router/firewall, the ports can be changed in the webui.
 ```
 1194/udp 443/tcp  (943/tcp for webui if needed)
 ```
 * Check the manual from the link on the top for how to setup the server.
 * Vpn users1,2 needs to be added in the webui under "User Permissions" matching the exact name from the run command.
-* This Docker uses host network to be able to use resources from the local LAN.
+* This Docker uses host network to be able to reach resources from the local LAN.